6859-sp21/a4-akshit-lucas-moises/README.md

 # Economic Lives of the Indian Poor

 The visualiization works best on Google Chrome.
-It is not optimized for Safari.

 # Motivation